firesim/firesim/docs/Initial-Setup/Setting-up-your-Manager-Instance.rst

 Completing Setup Using the Manager
 ----------------------------------

-The FireSim manager contains two commands that will interactively guide you through the rest of the FireSim setup process.
-To run them, do the following:
+The FireSim manager contains a command that will interactively guide you through the rest of the FireSim setup process.
+To run it, do the following:

 ::

-    firesim awsinit
-    firesim managerinit
+    firesim managerinit --platform f1

 This will first prompt you to setup AWS credentials on the instance, which allows the manager to automatically manage build/simulation nodes.
 See